Santragachi–Paradeep Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22814 Paradeep–Santragachi Junction Express covers the distance of 485 km in 7 hours 15 mins (67 km/hr) & in 8 hours 50 mins as the 22813 Santragachi Junction–Paradeep Express (55 km/hr).
+The 22814 Paradeep–Santragachi Junction Express covers the distance of 485 km in 7 hours 15 mins (67 km/h) and in 8 hours 50 mins as the 22813 Santragachi Junction–Paradeep Express (55 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.